darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 corrections done
 : Occasionally, for a given camera/lens combination, only some of the possible corrections are supported by lensfun's profiles.
 This message box will tell you which corrections have actually been applied to the image.

+---

+**Note:** TCA corrections will not be applied to photos that have been identified as monochrome.

+---